Top Company FAQ

 Yes.
 In addition to the Winners and Leaders, we will publicly recognize all participating companies in alphabetical order.
 We believe in recognizing companies that are committed to measuring their progress in building intersectional diversity in technical workforces.
 Companies will be notified of their results in advance of the public announcements, and confidential data will never be released publicly.
 All Participants are also encouraged to publicize their participation and will be able to use their Top Companies badge(s) in their publicity efforts.

 Is my company information confidential?

-AnitaB.org will take all reasonable steps to maintain the security and confidentiality of the application data as described in the Top Companies Initiative Non-Disclosure Agreement, which companies must accept to participate.
+AnitaB.org will take all reasonable steps to maintain the security and confidentiality of the application data as described in the Top Companies for Women Technologists Non-Disclosure Agreement, which companies must accept to participate.

 Data from each company will be anonymized and aggregated with data from other participating companies.
-Individual, identifiable company data will not be shared, either publicly or in the confidential, customized reports.
+Individual, identifiable company data will not be shared publicly or with any other participating companies.
 Peer benchmarking data will only be shared in aggregated form, and only to the extent that the data can be sufficiently anonymized.
-Results summarized in custom reports for each company are released solely through the Top Companies portal to the designated contacts.
+Results summarized in custom reports for each company are released solely through the Top Companies secure portal to the designated Top Companies contacts.